Noel Kempff Mercado

 Wildlife Ecosystems

-Noel Kempff Mercado supports one of the richest assemblages of wildlife in the Neotropics, with over 130 mammal species, more than 620 bird species, and over 70 reptile species documented within its boundaries.
-The park harbors healthy populations of flagship Amazonian species including jaguars, giant otters, maned wolves, marsh deer, and lowland tapirs.
+Noel Kempff Mercado supports one of the richest assemblages of wildlife in the Neotropics, with at least 139 mammal species, more than 620 bird species, and 74 reptile species documented within its boundaries.
+[1] The park harbors healthy populations of flagship Amazonian species including jaguars, giant otters, maned wolves, marsh deer, and lowland tapirs.
 All eight species of Bolivian primates occur here, including black howler monkeys and black-capped squirrel monkeys.
 The giant armadillo, one of the rarest mammals in South America, has been confirmed in the park.
-The avifauna is spectacular, with hyacinth macaws, harpy eagles, jabiru storks, and the endemic blue-throated macaw found in the diverse mosaic of habitats.
+The avifauna is spectacular, with hyacinth macaws, harpy eagles, jabiru storks, and nine species of macaws found across the diverse mosaic of habitats.
 The rivers support giant river otters, black caimans up to five meters in length, and one of the richest freshwater fish faunas in Bolivia.
-The Huanchaca Plateau harbors species distinct from the lowlands, including endemic plants and potentially undiscovered animal species.
+The Huanchaca Plateau harbors species distinct from the lowlands, including endemic plants.

 Flora Ecosystems